 New Brunswick Accommodations

-Canada's oldest incorporated city and the province's largest city, Saint John is located on the province's south eastern shore.
+Canada's oldest incorporated city and the province's largest city, Saint John is on the province's south eastern shore.
 Loyalists established the city in 1783, and the greater Saint John area is now home to 122,389 people.

 This provincial capital lies in the southern central part of the province.
 Fredericton's Southside with downtown and 2 universities are on the opposite bank of the St. John River from the city's Northside suburban area.